Marcia Richardson

-Athletics career
+Biography

-She represented Great Britain at two consecutive Summer Olympics, starting in 1996, as well as four World Championships.
+Richardson represented Great Britain at two consecutive Summer Olympics, starting in 1996, as well as four World Championships.
 She represented England in the 100 and 200 metres and won a bronze medal in the 4 x 100 metres relay event, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.

+Richardson became the British 100 metres champion after winning the British AAA Championships title at the 2000 AAA Championships, whch qualified her to compete at the 2000 Olympic Games.

+At the 2000 Olympic Games in Sydney, Richardson represented Great Britain in the 100 metres and 4 x 100 metres relay events.